 Paccheri stuffed with ricotta and fried vegetables.
-They might make you think of a main course, wrong.
-Today I want to propose an unusual appetizer: paccheri stuffed with ricotta and vegetables fried individually and also to be tried as finger food.
-Very tasty, I would suggest two per person considering them as an appetizer and other courses to follow.
-Fried food is always welcome in any menu, whether it’s a main, a side dish, or an appetizer, fried is always appreciated, just be very careful with the oil that can alter the taste and quality at high temperatures.
+They might make you think of a first course — wrong.
+Today I want to suggest an unusual appetizer: paccheri stuffed with vegetables and sheep ricotta, fried individually and perfect as finger food.
+Delicious — I would serve two per person if serving as an appetizer alongside other courses.
+Fried food is always appreciated, whether as a main, a side or an appetizer; just be mindful of the oil, which at high temperature can affect flavor and quality.
 This is my blog: blog.giallozafferano.it/vaipinacucina/

 - Difficulty: Easy